EdelCorbett/the-pool-hall/README.md

        python manage.py createsuperuser

+8. Then you be promted to enter a user name and password once this is done

+        python manage.py runserver

 ### Setting Up a Database with ElephantSQL

 1. Go to [ElephantSQL website](https://www.elephantsql.com/) and register for a new account.